aadittambe/interactives/README.md

+# Interactives

-# An index of stand-alone graphics and interactives I have built — some for practice, others for classes
+An index of stand-alone graphics and interactives I have built — some for practice, others for classes

 | Title       | Stack       | Repository    | Graphic
 | :---        | :---        | :---          | :---